Join Our Post-Audit Playbook Summit and Earn 3 CPE - Register Now

-Rent Abatement and Rent-Free Period Accounting under US GAAP
+Rent Abatement and Rent-Free Period Accounting under ASC 842

 For a simple operating lease, calculating the straight-line rent expense involves summing the total cash payments and dividing the total payments by the number of months within the lease term.
 However, calculating the straight-line rent expense for a more complex operating lease can be challenging as there are several factors to consider, such as: